SofiaCPP/IPL/website/content/slides/01_dragons/_index.md

     <value> := [0-9]+ / '(' <expr> ')'

 - That is a CFG as well, so for some grammars there is no difference.
-- Some languages can be expressed only with ambigious grammars.
+- Some languages can be expressed only with ambiguous grammars.

 ---
 ###### CFG vs PEG